AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-Deployment.md

 dev_id text,
 PRIMARY KEY (dev_id, readable_time));
 ```
-after that our nifi cluster is set ready for the data to be put into it.
+after that our nifi cluster is set ready to receive data from clientApps deployed under their service profiles.

 ## Deploy and Confugure Apache NiFi